timvisee/timvisee.com/content/blog/2019-07-03_fresh_shiny_website_hurray/index.md

 _Oh, and, you're reading the first blog post right now!_

 ## 3-2-1 Publish
-Today (2019-07-03), along with _this_ post, I'm publishing this new website at my personal `timvisee.com` domain.
+Today (2019-07-03) I'm publishing this new website at my personal `timvisee.com` domain along with this post.
 I'd be happy to hear your thoughts!

-Of course, as a proper _open-sourcerer_, the source code for this website as a whole is available on my GitHub profile [here][source].
+Of course, as a proper _open-sourcerer_, the source code for this website as a whole is available in [this][source] repository.
 And a big thanks to the developers of [Zola][zola] for building an amazing site engine I was able to build this website in.